 - This vaccine is usually given at 2, 4, and 6 months of age.
-A fourth dose is usually given as early as 12 months, as long as it has been 6 months since the third dose.
-If the child has received doses one through four before age 4 years, a booster dose is given before entering kindergarten (age 4-6 years).
+A fourth dose is usually given between 15-18 months of age, as long as it has been six months since the third dose.
+If the child has received doses one through four before 4 years of age, a booster dose is given before entering kindergarten (4-6 years of age).

 - An adolescent preparation of the tetanus, reduced diphtheria, and acellular pertussis (Tdap) vaccine is recommended for children 11-12 years of age.